1 – What is “la Chandeleur”?

 - une crêpe froment, ou une froment, for a thin, white wheat (usually) sweet pancake

-- une crêpe blé noir, ou une blé noir, for a thin, brown wheat savory pancake
+- une crêpe blé noir, ou une blé noir, for a thin, dark buckwheat savory pancake

 In upper Brittany and Rennes region, we say: